stamat/poops/example/src/markup/docs/index.md

 PostCSS for Tailwind) or you contribute it.
 That constraint is the point — the config stays small and readable.

+## Who it's for

+Poops is a niche tool, not a general-purpose framework.
+It earns its keep in three spots:

+- **The anti-config build.** A marketing page or a couple of static templates with some SCSS doesn't need a `webpack.config.js` or a dozen Vite plugins.
+One JSON block, `in` and `out`, done.
+- **Design-token-driven micro-sites.** Poops reads the W3C [DTCG](https://www.designtokens.org/)
+  format natively and turns Figma-exported token JSON into SCSS variables — no separate Style Dictionary or Gulp pipeline.
+Useful for design-system docs and standalone component libraries.
+- **Static sites with just enough React.** Write the site in Nunjucks or Liquid, then drop in one or two interactive React components (a calculator, a filter UI) via the `reactor` pipeline's zero-config SSR and hydration.
+SEO-friendly HTML, without the footprint of a full React framework.

+## Where it has zero value

+- **Large SPAs.** No React Fast Refresh, no granular code splitting, no plugin ecosystem.
+Reach for Next.js or Vite instead.
+- **Non-React component frameworks.** Vue, Svelte, Solid — not supported, not planned.
+- **Mission-critical enterprise infrastructure.** Poops is maintained by one person as a side project.
+That's fine for a brochure site; think twice before betting production revenue on it.

+> [!NOTE]
+> If you're not sure whether Poops fits, the litmus test is size: small static site or design
+> system docs, yes; full application, no.

 ## Install

 Globally: